• Skip to primary navigation

 Chickpea flour offers a number of environmentally-friendly traits.
 You might already be familiar with chickpea pasta – which is one iteration – and chickpea flour itself is actually a delightful addition to baked goods.
 A few of the sustainable characteristics we celebrate include:

-- Crop diversification – chickpeas actually help reduce disease and weed growth for grain crops
+Crop diversification and crop rotation.
+Chickpeas are an eco-friendly legume chickpeas actually help reduce disease and weed growth for grain crops.
+They are a nutrient-rich crop, meaning they're great for the soil.

 For the remaining ingredients, use the best brands you can find for locally grown, organic, fair trade items.
 Don't forget that eating a plant-based cookie is really the ultimate choice in sustainable living!